kimsaabyepedersen/sleuth-zipkin-demo/README.md

 * RestTemplate calls are instrumented to keep traceId.

 * LogService and DateService create spans themselves

- Call /getRemoteTime and view the logs, note the traceId in someApp as well.
+Call /getRemoteTime (will make a call from sleuth app to someapp app) and view the logs, note the traceId in someApp as well.

 ## Zipkin